Debabrata7719/MeetMind/README.md

 **Context-only answering** — the chat prompt instructs the LLM to answer only from retrieved context and respond with "Not found in the meeting transcript" if the answer isn't there.
 This prevents hallucination.

+**Redis-backed chat memory** — chat history is stored in Redis using `RedisChatMessageHistory`, keyed by `chat:{user_id}:{meeting_id}`.
+This means conversation context survives server restarts, works correctly with multiple Uvicorn workers (`--workers 4`), and ensures two users chatting with the same meeting get fully isolated memory.

 **Session-scoped test fixtures** — FFmpeg and Whisper run once per `pytest` session.
 All test files share the results via `conftest.py` fixtures, keeping total test time reasonable.

 **Python 3.13 compatibility** — `conftest.py` patches `importlib.util.find_spec` to handle `soundfile.__spec__ = None`, which causes `ValueError` in Python 3.13 when `transformers` checks for soundfile availability.

 **User authentication & meeting isolation** — JWT httpOnly cookies + bcrypt hashing ensures secure sessions.
-Meeting ownership is enforced on `/chat`, `/notes`, `/set-meeting-name`, and `/meetings` endpoints.
+Meeting ownership is enforced on `/chat`, `/notes`, `/set-meeting-name`, `/download-notes`, and `/meetings` endpoints.
 All meetings are scoped to the authenticated user.
+Meeting names are stored exclusively in MySQL — no legacy JSON files.

 ---

 ## Future improvements

+- Async upload processing with job queues (Redis + Celery/ARQ)
 - Speaker diarization (who said what)
 - Live transcription streaming
 - Meeting analytics dashboard